green-code-initiative/ecoCode-javascript/CONTRIBUTING.md

 Run the following script to start all test suites: `yarn run test`.\
 To display tests coverage, use `yarn run test:cov`.

+> ℹ You don't need to add a test in the Sonar plugin, the class will be tested automatically.

 ### Generate rule documentation